aakashk99/coding-projects/README.md

 Takes the user input of hours, minutes, and seconds and converts this into the total number of seconds in that time span

 ai_0_1.py:
 Creates a neural network that takes in a two-dimensional vector and assigns it to a binary case of 0 or 1.
 You can train the neural network with a list of training data and have the network make prediction on test data to see its accuracy with this script.

+minesweeper.py:
+Launches the game "Minesweeper"